Lymia/MPPatch/doc/about/about.md

 Legal information can be found [here](http://fromres/text/legal.html).
+Source code for this program can be found [here](https://github.com/Lymia/MPPatch).

 **Contributors**